NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/case-repository.md

         hide: true
   - title: BERT-based disinformation classifier
     intro: >-
-      The audit commission believes there is a low risk of (higher-dimensional) proxy discrimination by the BERT-based disinformation classifier and that the particular difference in treatment identified by the quantitative bias scan can be justified, if certain conditions apply.
+      Case study to algorithmic detection on fake news on Twitter.
+An independent advice commission believes there is a low risk of proxy discrimination by the BERT-based disinformation classifier and that the particular difference in treatment identified by the quantitative bias scan can be justified, if certain conditions apply.
     image: /images/algoprudence/AA202301/Cover.png
     link: /algoprudence/cases/aa202301_bert-based-disinformation-classifier
     facets: